lpabst/chess/README.md

 This is a chess game built using the React Framework

 Current State: Able to move pieces in a turn based fashion.
-Partway through generating a list of available moves for selected piece
-Next Step: Figure out available moves for each piece
-    - THEN limit the movement to those locaitons
+Piece movement is controlled by normal Chess rules Next Step: Putting someone in Check needs to limit their movement options